-Opinion | Kevin McCarthy’s cover-up for Trump may be hiding knowledge of possible crimes
+Opinion | Kevin McCarthy’s coverup for Trump may be hiding knowledge of possible crimes

 It is not the select committee’s job to investigate criminality, of course.
 But it can make criminal referrals to the Justice Department, and it is reportedly exploring whether to recommend that the department investigate whether Trump, in trying to subvert the electoral count, criminally obstructed an official proceeding.

-Goodman, the NYU law professor, notes that McCarthy’s direct knowledge of Trump’s conduct during the violence could illuminate whether Trump violated the federal statute that bars such obstruction.
+Goodman notes that McCarthy’s direct knowledge of Trump’s conduct during the violence could illuminate whether Trump violated the federal statute that bars such obstruction.

 “Trump’s greatest legal exposure is for the criminal obstruction of congressional proceedings, and McCarthy appears to have direct evidence that goes to the heart of what’s needed to prove that crime,” Goodman told me.